 This applies only to building elements permanently or semi-permanently attached to the building itself.
 Examples include, but are not limited to, building components and structures (wall studs, insulation, doors, windows); panels; attached finishing's (drywall, trim, ceiling panels); carpet and other flooring material; adhesives; sealants; paints and coatings.
-Furniture and mechanical, electrical and plumbing components and specialty items such as elevators are excluded.
-Sustainable purchases are those that meet one or more of the following criteria:
+Furniture, mechanical, electrical, plumbing components, and specialty items such as elevators are excluded.
+Sustainable purchases are those that meet five or more of the following criteria:

-- Health Product Declaration (HPD).
+- Carpet and Rug Institute (CRI): Labeling program that identifies carpets, adhesives, and cushions that are tested by an independent, certified laboratory and meet stringent criteria for low chemical emissions - UL GREENGUARD Gold certified for all products where applicable and practical - Health Product Declaration (HPD).
 The end use product has a published, complete HPD with full disclosure of known hazards in compliance with the HPD Open Standard. - Cradle to Cradle Certified.
-Products purchased have earned Cradle to Cradle certification of any level, Version 3 or newer. - Declare.
-The Declare label must indicate that all ingredients have been evaluated and disclosed down to 1000 ppm. - ANSI/BIFMA e3 Furniture Sustainability Standard: Documentation from the assessor or scorecard from BIFMA must demonstrate the product earned at least 3 points under 7.5.1.3 Advanced Level in e3-2014 or 3 points under 7.4.1.3 Advanced Level in e3-2012. - Product Lens certification - Facts NSF/ANSI 336.
+Products purchased have earned Cradle to Cradle certification of any level, Version 3 or newer. - The Declare label must indicate that all ingredients have been evaluated and disclosed down to 1000 ppm. - Product Lens certification - Facts NSF/ANSI 336.
 Sustainability Assessment for Commercial Furnishings Fabric at any certification level - Environmental Product Declaration (EPD): Products having an environmental product declaration that conform to ISO 14025, 14040, 14044, and EN 15804 or ISO 21930 and have at least a cradle to gate scope.
-The EPD can be either industry-wide (generic) EPD or product specific Type III EPD with third party external verification in which the manufacturer is explicitly recognized as the participant by the program operator.
+The EPD can be either industry-wide (generic) EPD or product specific Type III EPD with third party external verification in which the manufacturer is explicitly recognized as the participant by the program operator. - GreenScreen v1.2 Benchmark.
+Products with fully inventoried chemical ingredients to 100 ppm with no Benchmark 1 hazards. - Cradle to Cradle certified.
+Products purchased have earned Cradle to Cradle certification of any level, Version 3 or newer. - EPD Optimization path: Products with Environmental Product Declarations (EPDs) that are third-party certified and demonstrate impact reduction below industry average in at least three of the following categories: - Global warming potential (greenhouse gases), in CO2e; - Depletion of the stratospheric ozone layer, in kg CFC-11; - Acidification of land and water sources, in moles H+ or kg SO2; - Eutrophication, in kg nitrogen or kg phosphate; - Formation of tropospheric ozone, in kg NOx, kg O3 eq, or kg ethene; and

-- Cradle to Cradle certified.
-Products purchased have earned Cradle to Cradle certification of any level, Version 3 or newer. - EPD Optimization path: Products with Environmental Product Declarations (EPDs) that are third-party certified and demonstrate impact reduction below industry average in at least three of the following categories: - o global warming potential (greenhouse gases), in CO2e; - o depletion of the stratospheric ozone layer, in kg CFC-11; - o acidification of land and water sources, in moles H+ or kg SO2; - eutrophication, in kg nitrogen or kg phosphate; - o formation of tropospheric ozone, in kg NOx, kg O3 eq, or kg ethene; and - o depletion of nonrenewable energy resources, in MJ. - Product Manufacturer Supply Chain Optimization: Purchase products meeting any of the following supply chain optimization criteria: - Are sourced from product manufacturers who engage in validated and robust safety, health, hazard, and risk programs which at a minimum document at least 99% (by weight) of the ingredients used to make the building product or building material, and - Are sourced from product manufacturers with independent third-party verification of their supply chain that at a minimum verifies: - Processes are in place to communicate and transparently prioritize chemical ingredients along the supply chain according to available hazard, exposure and use information to identify those that require more detailed evaluation - Processes are in place to identify, document, and communicate information on health, safety and environmental characteristics of chemical ingredients - Processes are in place to implement measures to manage the health, safety and environmental hazard and risk of chemical ingredients. - Processes are in place to optimize health, safety and environmental impacts when designing and improving chemical ingredients. - Processes are in place to communicate, receive and evaluate chemical ingredient safety and stewardship information along the supply chain.
+- Depletion of nonrenewable energy resources, in MJ. - Product Manufacturer Supply Chain Optimization: Purchase products meeting any of the following supply chain optimization criteria: - Are sourced from product manufacturers who engage in validated and robust safety, health, hazard, and risk programs which at a minimum document at least 99% (by weight) of the ingredients used to make the building product or building material, and - Are sourced from product manufacturers with independent third-party verification of their supply chain that at a minimum verifies: - Processes are in place to communicate and transparently prioritize chemical ingredients along the supply chain according to available hazard, exposure and use information to identify those that require more detailed evaluation - Processes are in place to identify, document, and communicate information on health, safety and environmental characteristics of chemical ingredients - Processes are in place to implement measures to manage the health, safety and environmental hazard and risk of chemical ingredients. - Processes are in place to optimize health, safety and environmental impacts when designing and improving chemical ingredients. - Processes are in place to communicate, receive and evaluate chemical ingredient safety and stewardship information along the supply chain.
 Safety and stewardship information about the chemical ingredients is publicly available from all points along the supply chain